 Bariatric surgery statistics show that gastric sleeve and gastric bypass are being chosen more often for treating long-term weight loss than all other surgical procedures.

-In fact, gastric bypass accounts for approximately 80% of all the bariatric surgeries in the United States.
+- In fact, gastric bypass accounts for approximately 80% of all the bariatric surgeries in the United States.

-Comparing gastric sleeve vs gastric bypass can be a time consuming process.
+- Comparing gastric sleeve vs gastric bypass can be a time consuming process.
 And, no matter the surgery option you choose – both gastric sleeve and gastric bypass requires serious commitment to behavior and diet modifications.

-Gastric sleeve and gastric bypass surgeries are two forms of bariatric surgery, which are procedures that can alter both the size and shape of the stomach.
+- Gastric sleeve and gastric bypass surgeries are two forms of bariatric surgery, which are procedures that can alter both the size and shape of the stomach.

 If you’re considering gastric sleeve or gastric bypass surgery, here’s what you need to know about them to make an informed decision.
-The following chart compares the differences between gastric sleeve vs gastric bypass.
+The following chart compares the differences between gastric sleeve versus gastric bypass.